OscarEdem/xau_scalper_package_v4/README.md

 1.  **Rust Server (The Brain):** A powerful `axum` web server that receives market data from the EA.
 It performs complex, multi-timeframe analysis using a pre-defined strategy to calculate a trade signal and a "conviction score".
 It also acts as a central repository for all trade history.
     *   **Engines:** Scalp Engine (Kalman Filter, Momentum) and Swing Engine (Market Structure, Liquidity).
-    *   **AI Integration:** Uses ONNX runtime for LSTM models and statistical methods for price prediction.
+    *   **AI Integration:** Uses ONNX runtime for LSTM models and Google Gemini for fundamental macro analysis.
     *   **Notification Hub:** Sends push notifications via Expo and broadcasts live data via WebSockets.

 2.  **MQL5 Expert Advisor (The Bridge):** An EA that runs on the MetaTrader 5 chart.
 Its primary job is to collect M1, M5, and H1 market data and send it to the Rust server.